apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>clusterDefinitionRef references ClusterDefinition name, this is an immutable attribute.</p><br />
+<p>Specifies a reference to the ClusterDefinition name.
+This is an immutable attribute that cannot be changed after creation.</p><br />
 </td>
 </tr>
 <tr>